 Amsterdam My Story

-The constitutional capital and largest city of the Netherlands, Amsterdam has a well-educated, diverse population.
-With a long history of tolerances of all kind, the city was Mecca for hippies in the 1970s and 1980s and is the builder of the first and only monument for gays.
-With 174 nationalities, Amsterdam is one of Europe’s most culturally diverse cities with immigrants from Morocco, Turkey, West India, China, Suriname, Africa and Pakistan.
-With exceptions, this multi-cultural, multi-ethnic mix provides an inviting cosmopolitan environment for visitors from all over the world.
+Amsterdam My Story begins with a long history of tolerances of all kinds, the city was Mecca for hippies in the 1970s and 1980s and is the builder of the first and only monument for gays.
+With 174 nationalities, Amsterdam is one of Europe’s most culturally diverse cities with immigrants from Morocco, Turkey, West India, China, Suriname, Africa, and Pakistan.
+This multi-cultural, multi-ethnic mix provides an inviting cosmopolitan environment for visitors from all over the world.

 Amsterdam has a generally mild climate with temperatures rarely dropping below freezing in the winter or exceeding the mid to high 70s in the summer.
 Morning summer rains are often a precursor to bright sunshine later in the day, causing Amsterdammers to carry an umbrella even on the hottest summer days.

-Amsterdam Rijksmuseum hosts great art by Dutch masters; credit Amsterdam TB
+Amsterdam Rijksmuseum hosts great art by Dutch masters; (c) iStock

-The sheer beauty of Amsterdam Keukenhof Garden; credit Balou46
+The sheer beauty of Amsterdam Keukenhof Garden; credit Balou46/Wiki Commons

 Mazel Purnell

-Visitors will have no problems finding a good coffeeshop, a unique Amsterdam establishment where it is legal to smoke a joint along with your cup of java.
-The cloud of thick smoke will immediately let the uninitiated know when they’ve wondered into one of the city’s 450 coffeeshops instead of the café or bar they were looking for.
+Visitors will have no problems finding a good coffee shop, a unique Amsterdam establishment where it is legal to smoke a joint along with your cup of java.
+The cloud of thick smoke will immediately let the uninitiated know when they’ve wandered into one of the city’s 450 coffee shops instead of the café or bar they were looking for.

 Even though hard drugs are strictly prohibited and the sale and use of soft drugs have not been legalized, Amsterdammers readily tolerate the discreet use of pot in designated areas.